rbunge-nsc/the-game/CONTRIBUTING.md

 # Welcome!

-Welcome to The Game!
+Welcome to Grop 1 -- Group Project!
 This is an open source project for students in IT 115.
 The goal of the project is to make a bunch of web application code so we can all practice managing this code on GitHub.

 ## Environment Details

 Part of the class is to explore different development enviroments.
-This repository will be for code contributions from all class members.
-The class is divided into groups.
+This repository will be for code contributions from all group members.
-There is a directory for group.
-Each student should only contribute code to the directory for his/her group.
-The GitHub security model allows each contributor access to the entire repository, but please be responsibe and put your code in your assigned directory!
+This is the directory for group 1.
+Each group member contribute code to this directory.
+The repo already gave access to all group members as collaborator to access and manage the whole directory.
+However, in order to make the main repo deployable at anytime, please set up branches before editing, and seek other collaboartors' reviews before putting the changes to the main.

 This is going to be a web application.
 The directory structure will work like a tree.